osohq/oso/docs/using/polar-syntax.rst

 In (List Membership)
 ^^^^^^^^^^^^^^^^^^^^

-The ``in`` operator can be used to iterate over a list.
-If the second operand is a list, the first operand will be unified with each element of the list.
-If the second operand is not a list (or variable bound to a list), the operation will fail.
+The ``in`` operator can be used to iterate over a list or an iterable application instance.

+The first operand will be unified with each element of the list.
+If the second operand is not iterable, the operation will fail.

 For example::